Discover the Difference Between Earned Media, Owned Media & Paid Media in Marketing

-If you’ve been privy to the digital world you may have heard these buzzwords passed around, but what is the difference between ‘earned’, ‘owned’ and ‘paid’ media and what does it mean for your digital strategy?
+If you’ve been privy to the digital world you may have heard these buzzwords tossed around, but what is the difference between ‘earned’, ‘owned’ and ‘paid’ media in marketing and what does it mean for your digital strategy?

-Think of earned, owned and paid media like a tripod.
+Think of earned media, owned media and paid media like a tripod.
 Each element is an important part of the whole and all contribute to a complete digital marketing strategy.
 The illustration above outlines each element’s role and how they work together to form a cohesive marketing mix.

-- All three elements, owned, earned and paid are important to a digital media strategy.
+- All three elements, owned media, earned media and paid media play important roles in a digital media strategy.
 It’s up to you to evaluate these three themes and decide where to allocate your resources to make the most sense for your brand.

 - Owned media sites are an extension of your brand and create additional avenues for people to interact with your brand.
 When it comes to owned media, as long as you can keep up with the maintenance, the more the merrier.